Dog Diarrhea Home Remedies

 Should You Feed Your Dog?

 As a commenter, Ari Lamstein, pointed out, feeding your dog can further irritate your dog's digestive tract.
-His vet had him put his dog on a 24-hour no food diet.
+His vet put his dog on a 24-hour no food diet.
 This way his dog's tummy could calm down.
 After this, his dog was fed boiled chicken and rice until he felt better.